aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 To enable Performance Insights at the instance level, set the same properties for each instance of the `writer` and the `readers`.

 In this way, different settings can be applied to different instances in a cluster.

+However, if Performance Insights is enabled at the cluster level, it is not possible to specify a different value for the instance level than the cluster level.

 ```ts
 declare const vpc: ec2.Vpc;